pankajsahu221/Spotify/README.md

 ## Spotify
-* User can login with their original spotify account or create new spotify account and after successful login,
+* User can login with their original spotify account or create new spotify account(using the Original spotify authentication),
 * User will be able to see their list playlists
 * User will be able to see The discover weekly playlist with the list of songs which changes every monday by Spotify.